Lin-jun-xiang/pythonic-clean-code/design-pattern/README.md

 * Structural Pattern
     * **Adapter Pattern** An existing class, the interface is not what the user expects.
 The adapter is used as an intermediate interface to provide the interface expected by the user.
 It can be divided into two implementation methods Object Adapter Pattern (Object Adapter Pattern): Wrap the existing class instance in the adapter category.
 Class Adapter Pattern (class adapter pattern): use multiple inheritance.
     * **Bridge Pattern (Bridge Pattern)** extracts the specific behavior (implementation) of an object and becomes an independent object.
 That is, the original one object becomes two objects: "abstract object" + "real object".
 The advantage is that abstract objects and real objects can be decoupled and changed independently.
-    * **Composite Pattern** Between several objects, there is a tree structure.
+    * **Composite Pattern** Several objects present a tree structure.
     * **Decorator Pattern (Decorator Pattern)** Dynamically add functions to an object.
-Functions are applied layer by layer, and each layer implements different objects.
+The functions are applied layer by layer, and each layer executes different objects.
     * **Facade Pattern** Package the original large system and open it to users with another simpler interface.
 Users only need to know how to use the interface.
 It is not necessary to understand the operation mode of each small system in the large system.
     * **Flyweight Pattern** Between objects, if there are common parts that can be shared, the shareable parts will be separated as shared objects, and the non-shareable parts will be externalized, and then used Externalized parts are passed to shared objects.
 This has the advantage of reducing memory usage.
 The disadvantage is that the program logic may become more complex.
     * **Proxy Pattern (Proxy Pattern)** There are two objects, the proxy object and the real object.
 The system uses the proxy object to operate, and the real object is operated inside the proxy object.
 Application: remote agent, virtual agent, security agent